Skip to content

 exchanges where the full conversation history is resent repeatedly.

-LLMs are also often allowed to request tool call.
+LLMs are also often allowed to request tool calls.
 This strategy

 implements this pattern.
 It is meant to be inlined into a wrapping